-When it comes to education, however, Oklahoma differs from the national pattern.
+When it comes to education, however, Utah differs from the national pattern.
 Immigrants here are less likely to have either a bachelor's degree or graduate level training than native-born residents.
-Instead, they are considerably more likely to have less than a highschool education: More than one in three of the state's immigrants fall into that category, compared to 10.5 percent of natives.
+Instead, they are considerably more likely to have less than a highschool education: More than one in four of the state's immigrants fall into that category, compared to 5.6 percent of natives.

-The immigrants who are working in Oklahoma contribute to a wide range of different industries in the state-many of which are growing and important parts of the local economy.
-Foreign-born residents make up almost one in five employees in the state's landscaping industry.
-They also account for 16.4 percent of the state's workers in animal production, contributing to Oklahoma's sizeable livestock and poultry industries, which brought in almost \$5.3 billion in sales in 2014.10 Immigrants also frequently gravitate toward sectors where employers may struggle to find enough interested U.S.-born workers.
-Immigrants in Oklahoma, for instance, make up 19.5 percent of workers in private households, an industry that includes maids and housekeepers.
+The immigrants who are working in Utah contribute to a wide range of different industries in the state-many of which are growing and important parts of the local economy.
+Foreign-born residents make up 30.8 percent of employees in the medical equipment and supplies sector.
+They also account for 33.5 percent of the state's workers in traveler accommodation, contributing to Utah's sizeable tourism industry, which brought the state almost \$8.0 billion in tourist and traveler spending in 2014 and supported almost one in 10 Utah jobs.9 Immigrants also frequently gravitate toward sectors where employers may struggle to find enough interested U.S.-born workers.
+Immigrants in Utah, for instance, make up almost one in three workers in animal production, an industry that includes those employed at the state's many livestock operations.

-In recent decades, immigrants have also played an important role in Oklahoma's manufacturing industry, the fourth largest industry in the state.
-Studies have found that the arrival of immigrants to a community can have a powerful impact on creating or preserving manufacturing jobs.
+In recent decades, immigrants have also played an important role in Utah's manufacturing industry.
+Studies have found that the arrival of immigrants to a community can have a powerful impact creating or preserving manufacturing jobs.
 This is because foreign-born workers give employers access to a large and relatively affordable pool of laborers, making it less attractive for firms to move work to cheaper locations offshore.

-The almost 210,000 immigrants who were living in Oklahoma in 2010 were responsible for creating or preserving nearly 9,700 manufacturing jobs.
-One study by the Partnership for a New American Economy and the Americas Society/Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that otherwise would not exist or would have moved elsewhere.
-The almost 210,000 immigrants who were living in the state in 2010 were responsible for creating or preserving nearly 9,700 manufacturing jobs.
+One study by the Partnership for a New American Economy and the Americas Society/ Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.10 The more than 230,000 immigrants who were living in the state in 2010 were responsible for creating or preserving almost 11,000 manufacturing jobs.

 Aside from just looking at overarching industry groups, our work also examines the share of workers that are foreign-born in specific occupations and jobs.
-Immigrants in Oklahoma, like the country as a whole, are often overrepresented in either high-skilled or particularly labor-intensive positions.
-While foreignborn workers make up 8 percent of the state's employed population, they account for 32.2 percent of painters in the construction and maintenance industry.
-They also make up 19 percent of postsecondary teachers and 16.1 percent of food preparation workers.
+Reflecting their unique educational profile, immigrants in Utah are often overrepresented in particularly labor-intensive positions.
+While foreign-born workers make up 11.8 percent of the state's employed population, they account for 45.5 percent of maids and housekeepers.
+They also make up 41.9 percent of those working as carpenters, and 43.1 percent of those in some assembly line and fabrication roles.